 Did you know that Jobcentre Plus can run bespoke recruitment support schemes for businesses?
 Even though the Job Centre is no longer in Royal Tunbridge Wells, their services are still available to businesses in the borough of Tunbridge Wells.

 Please contact the Tonbridge Jobcentre on 0800 169 0190 to find out more and recruit today

 The British Youth Council has put together a best practice paper on managing work experience for businesses.
 The toolkit provides an essential guide for small and medium sized businesses who are not familiar with the process.

 - The National Careers Service is for all from the age of 13.
 CXK has a service in Kent for adults too.

 - Construction Skills Certification Schemes (CSCS) cards provide evidence of skills and competence for working on construction sites.
-They cost around £50 including some training and testing to be done for different sectors of the industry including a mandatory Health & Safety test.
+All CSCS cards cost £36 and all CITB HS&E tests cost £22.50.

 - Find out about apprenticeships in Kent.

 - A further range of advice and guidance, including information about JobCentre Plus is available on the government website.